Whyte Review

 The Whyte Review was a review into the practices of British Gymnastics.
+The review was co-commissioned by UK Sport and Sport England and led by Anne Whyte KC.

+Review findings

-The review was co-commissioned by UK Sport and Sport England and led by Anne Whyte QC.
-It began in August 2020.
-The review received in excess of 400 submissions of evidence and £3 million.
+The report began in August 2020 in response to public allegations of abuse by gymnasts.
+The review received in excess of 400 submissions of evidence and cost £3 million.
 190 interviews were conducted for the report and 133 former and current gymnasts were interviewed.
 It was published in June 2022.